-Raising additional capital may cause dilution to our existing stockholders, restrict our operations or require us to relinquish rights to our technologies or product candidates.
+Raising additional capital may cause dilution to our existing stockholders, restrict our operations, or require us to relinquish rights to our technologies or product candidates.

-We may seek additional capital through a combination of public and private equity offerings, debt financings, strategic partnerships and alliances and licensing arrangements.
+We may seek additional capital through a combination of public and private equity offerings, debt financings, strategic partnerships and alliances, and licensing arrangements.
 For example, in August 2020, we entered into the Provisional Biogen Collaboration Agreement, and in connection therewith issued and sold 13,310,243 shares of our common stock to Biogen in September 2020 for an aggregate purchase price of \$465.0 million.
 We, and indirectly, our stockholders, will bear the cost of issuing and servicing all such securities.
 Additionally, collaborations we enter into with third parties may provide capital in the near term but limit our potential cash flow and revenue in the future.
 If we raise additional funds through strategic partnerships and alliances and licensing arrangements with third parties, we may have to relinquish valuable rights to our technologies or product candidates, or grant licenses on terms unfavorable to us.

-In January 2020, we sold 9.0 million shares of common stock in an underwritten follow-on offering pursuant to a shelf registration statement filed in March 2019, and in February 2022 we filed a second shelf registration statement and simultaneously entered into an equity distribution agreement with Goldman Sachs & Co.
-LLC, SVB Securities LLC, and Cantor Fitzgerald & Co., as sales agents, to establish an at-the-market facility pursuant to which we may offer and sell from time to time up to \$400.0 million shares of our common stock.
-In October 2022, we sold 11.9 million shares of common stock in an underwritten public offering pursuant to this second shelf registration statement.
+In January 2020, we sold 9.0 million shares of common stock in an underwritten follow-on offering pursuant to a shelf registration statement filed in March 2019 and, in October 2022, we sold 11.9 million shares of common stock in an underwritten public offering pursuant to a second shelf registration statement filed in February 2022.
+Also in February 2022, we entered into an equity distribution agreement with Goldman Sachs & Co.
+LLC, SVB Securities LLC, and Cantor Fitzgerald & Co., as sales agents, to establish an at-the-market facility pursuant to which we may offer and sell from time to time up to \$400.0 million in shares of our common stock.
+On February 27, 2024, we announced a PIPE financing in which we sold 3,244,689 shares of our common stock and pre-funded warrants to purchase 26,046,065 shares of our common stock, resulting in gross proceeds of approximately \$499.7 million.

 Our decision to issue debt or equity securities in any future offering will depend on market conditions and other factors beyond our control, and therefore we cannot predict or estimate the amount, timing, or nature of any future offerings.
 To the extent that we raise additional capital through the sale of equity or debt securities, your ownership interest will be diluted, and the terms may include liquidation or other preferences that adversely affect your rights as a stockholder.
-The incurrence of indebtedness would result in increased fixed payment obligations and could involve restrictive covenants, such as limitations on our ability to incur additional debt, limitations on our ability to acquire, sell or license intellectual property rights and other operating restrictions that could adversely impact our ability to conduct our business.
+The incurrence of indebtedness would result in increased fixed payment obligations and could involve restrictive covenants, such as limitations on our ability to incur additional debt, limitations on our ability to acquire, sell, or license intellectual property rights and other operating restrictions that could adversely impact our ability to conduct our business.
 In addition, any sales of our common stock or other securities under our shelf registration statement could put downward pressure on our stock price.
 Additionally, collaborations we enter into with third parties may provide capital in the near term but limit our potential cash flow and revenue in the future.
 If we raise additional funds through strategic partnerships and alliances and licensing arrangements with third parties, we may have to relinquish valuable rights to our technologies or product candidates, or grant licenses on terms unfavorable to us.